cloudnativetrainings/trainings/linux_fundamentals/08_cron/README.md

 # verify the cronjob is working (maybe you have to wait for a minute for it), you can exit the command `watch` via <CTRL>+<C>
 watch -n 1 cat cron_output.log

+# remove the crontab file (this will delete all entries immediately)
+crontab -r
 ```